MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/resource-categories-service-scheduling.md

    ![resource categories](media/resource-categories.png)

-Similarly, you can create a new requirement resource category for requirements. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create a Requirement Resource Category](#create-a-requirement-resource-category).
+Similarly, you can create a new requirement resource category for requirements. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create a requirement resource category](#create-a-requirement-resource-category).

 ## Add resources to a resource category

-To assign resources to resource category:
+To assign resources to a resource category:

 1. In the **Related** section, go to **Resource Category Associations**.